davidvrchen/quantum-channel-approximation/README.md

 to approximate quantum channels.
 There is also some documentation available in the form of doc strings which has been rendered using `sphinx` for your convenience, see `docs/_build/html.index.html`

+To update the documentation run `make html` from the `docs` folder.